cristianrz/dockie/README.md

 (bdf6d5c8bd01) localhost:~#
 ```

 From the previous command, the target image has two parts, `alpine` and `3.11`.
-The first is the name of the distro. `3.11` is the tag of the image, if you [click on the respective image](https://uk.images.linuxcontainers.org/images/alpine/), you can find the different tags.
+The first is the name of the distro. `3.11` is the tag of the image.

 Now we are inside alpine, lets print something and leave: